nathanreyes/blog/content/articles/vue-screen-utils.md

 The function is very similar to the code we had in the Vue component.

 First, we want to support passing a callback function, just in case the consumer is interested in inspecting the raw event data.
-The callback function argument is wrapped into a the separate `listener()` function so that the exported `matches` ref can be updated.
+The callback function argument is wrapped in a separate `listener()` function so that the exported `matches` ref can be updated.

 Another item of note is we extract the code for adding and removing the event listener into separate functions so that they can be exported for the consumer to manually call if desired.
 We still call `setup()` in `onMounted` and `cleanup()` in `onUnmounted`, so manually calling is most likely not necessary.